rahulhaque/adn-sms-laravel/README.md

 }
 ```

-### Queue SMS
+### Queue SMS Sending (Laravel)

-To add sending SMS to Laravel queue, call the `queue()` method after calling all the required methods.
-The `queue()` method accepts an optional callback function.
-The `$response` from the API call will be automatically passed to the callback function which can be used to continue further process.
+You can also queue SMS sending.
+You can pass a callback function in the `queue()` method to receive the `$response` from the API call and process it further.
+It is really useful if you want to save the response in the database after queue executes.
+See example for finer detail.

 ``` php
 use RahulHaque\AdnSms\Facades\AdnSms;